kunal-kushwaha/DSA-Bootcamp-Java/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to a positive environment for our community includes:

-* Demonstrating empathy and kindness toward other people
+* Demonstrating empathy and kindness towards other people.
-* Being respectful of differing opinions, viewpoints, and experiences
+* Being respectful of different opinions, viewpoints, and experiences.
-* Giving and gracefully accepting constructive feedback
+* Giving and receiving constructive feedback with gratitude.
-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+* Accepting responsibility and apologising to anyone who have been hurt by our blunders.
-* Focusing on what is best not just for us as individuals, but for the overall community
+* Focusing on what is beneficial not only for us as individuals, but also for the community.

 Examples of unacceptable behavior include: